What is an Individualized Education Program (IEP)?

 What types of IEP services or placements are available?

-- Modifications to the general education classroom
+- Modifications or accommodations in the general education classroom

 These include whatever additional services are needed by the child to benefit from his or her education.
 Examples include services such as speech and language therapy, occupational or physical therapy, nursing assistance, or psychological counseling. - Special Day Class (SDC)